-Mae Whitman credits her healthy childhood to her "gentle dad."
+Actress Mae Whitman credits being able to navigate childhood stardom to her 'gentle dad'

 Hollywood stardom is all too often a dangerous landscape for child actors.
 Many celebrities who got famous early have come out with their own personal accounts of being exploited and abused by the industry or by their own parents.

 Mae Whitman, however, is not one of those actors.

 At the age of 6, Whitman starred as Meg Ryan’s daughter in “When a Man Loves a Woman,” and since then has gone on to roles in notable shows like “Arrested Development,” "Parenthood" and “Good Girls.”
 Now, at age 34, she is starring in a musical comedy on Hulu called “Up Here.”During a podcast interview with “Dear Media,” Whitman was asked how she managed to navigate early success while dodging those all-too-common pitfalls that many young stars fall victim to.

 “I hate to give them all the credit, but it’s my parents,” she quipped.
 “They ruled.
 They were so cautious and they were so meticulous about prioritizing and walking me through what was important in life.
 What not to take personally.
 Our family was so communication-based.”